Stage works of Paul Goodman: The Living Theatre

-Goodman's interest in theater developed with Julian Beck, Judith Malina, and their Living Theatre.
+Goodman's interest in theater developed alongside Julian Beck, Judith Malina, and their Living Theatre.
 After being introduced by playwright Tennessee Williams, Goodman became a close and influential friend, introducing Malina and Beck to anarchism prior to their founding of their Living Theatre.
 Goodman described himself as "a kind of company psychiatrist" for the theater company, for which he also wrote plays that the theater considered among the American vanguard.
 In turn, Goodman wrote in defense of the Living Theatre.
 Director Lawrence Kornfeld said Goodman's plays were among the first to incorporate non-linguistic elements, such as screams and other sounds.

 As Malina and Beck prepared to open The Living Theatre in New York's Cherry Lane Theatre, they held their first show in their living room over a week in late August 1951.
 Among their five-play program was Goodman's short farce Childish Jokes: Crying Backstage.
-The sets and invitations were primitive and the 20-person seating arrangements intimate.
-Attendees included John Cage, Merce Cunningham, and Carl Van Vechten.
+The production's sets and invitations were primitive and the 20-person seating arrangements intimate.